You are here

 Table of Contents

-Consideration of local practice needs such as workflows, patient panels, and available resources are an integral part of planning and development.
+Consideration of local practice needs including workflows, patient panels, and available resources is an integral part of planning and development.
 Following are Resources and Tools that can support these processes.

 Identify evidence-based implementation strategies based on published literature and organizational expertise.